BDC Hamburger Icon

 Access

-Business credit scores are publicly available, unlike private personal credit scores, and are attached via an employer identification number (EIN).
+Unlike private personal credit scores, business credit scores are publicly available and are attached via an employer identification number (EIN).
 A personal credit score is tied to your Social Security number.
-You can fill out an online application for an EIN and get approved in seconds.
+You can complete an EIN online application and get approved in seconds.

 Scoring criteria

-Business credit scores are also determined by a different (though sometimes overlapping) set of criteria than personal credit scores, said Luke Voiles, vice president and business leader of QuickBooks Capital at Intuit.
+Business credit scores are also determined by a different (though sometimes overlapping) set of criteria than personal credit scores, said Luke Voiles, CEO of Pipe.

 “Personal credit scores are determined through FICO’s algorithms based on your personal credit history,” he said.
 “Business credit scores, however, are typically determined by looking at payment history, amounts owed, length of credit history, credit mix and new credit.
 On the business score side, there is not the same consistency you get with FICO.
 There are many providers of business scores that are measured and scaled differently, so it can be confusing for small businesses to understand their scores.”